How To: Get Your Website Noticed By Google

-Try to produce new and relevant content regularly for your website, through blogging or a news page or even a linked social media newsfeed.
-And Google will reward you with more search results and better ranking as a happening and useful website.
+Try to produce new and relevant content regularly for your website, through blogging, a news page or even a linked social media newsfeed.
+And Google will reward you for being a happening and useful website with more search results and a better ranking.

 6. Start link building